deansher/aider/design_docs/support-o3/plan-support-o3.md

 * litellm does not yet support "developer" messages.
 * o3-mini no longer supports "system" messages.

-For now, we'll just use "user" and "assistant" messages.
-Instead of a "system" message to establish Brade's persona and the context at the beginning of the chat, we'll place that content in a "user" message.
-To retain the strict "user" / "assistant" alternation required by Anthropic, we'll follow this opening "user" message with an "assistant" message that just says "Understood.".
+We'll handle this by using "system" messages in all of our code above a certain lowest level that will convert them as needed.
+We want to do this conversion as close to our LLM call as reasonably feasible.
+Eventually, the conversion may end up model-specific unless litellm adds its own conversion support.

+For now, we'll convert each "system" message to a ("user", "assistant") pair.
+The "user" message will contain the content of the "system" message.
+The "assistant" message will contain "Understood.".

 We won't change our own coding abstractions yet.
-Our interfaces will read as though we still use system messages.
-Under the hood, we'll make that a ("user", "assistant") message pair.
-Before making any other changes, we'll see what direction litellm's API goes with this.
+Before doing that, we'll see what direction litellm's API goes with this.